-Changes in the fair value and exchange differences arising on translation of investments that were classified as AFS financial assets (e.g. equities), were recognised in OCI and accumulated in a separate reserve within equity.
-Amounts were classified to profit or loss when the associated assets were sold or impaired, see accouting policy Note 2(k) (ii) for details.
+Changes in the fair value and exchange differences arising on translation of investments that were classified as AFS financial assets (eg equities), were recognised in OCI and accumulated in a separate reserve within equity.
+Amounts were transferred to profit or loss when the associated assets were sold or impaired, see accounting policy Note 2(j) (v) for details.

-Share-based payments
+(e) Share-based payments